 |

 SUBSCRIBEAboutHello, and welcome to the blog!
 We are Fourth Coast Ensemble, Chicago's classical vocal quartet.
-Join a different member of our ensemble each week for insights into our favorite art songs, links to archival and new recordings, and reflections on why we value and continue to come back to this musical medium.
-We proudly present, your weekly #artsongfix!
+Join a different member of our ensemble for insights into our favorite art songs, links to archival and new recordings, and reflections on why we value and continue to come back to this musical medium.
+We proudly present, your #artsongfix!
 Archives

 Categories